 - What you can contribute to the ministry

-- And, how leadership can best support you.
+- And, how leadership can best support you

 The last bullet point, which is about how leadership can best support you, is really important for getting people involved in ministry.
 Why?
 Because over many years of working with churches, we have learned that not everyone needs the same kind of support.
 Also, your personal style of support, based on your temperament, might not be what others need, whether it’s emotional help, resources, staffing, or something else.
+Let’s now look at the internal structure of the assessment itself, and how that structure provides such insightful and valuable information….

-The Oppositional Statements
+Our Four Oppositional Statements

 - How I Process Information…Concrete or Abstract?